kservices/gBridge-doc/source/firstSteps/mqttServer.rst

 The server uses certificates signed by Let's Encrypt.
 This CA is trusted by most systems, your shouldn't need to do anything more than specifying your system's CA directory.

-For many linux-based systems, trusted certificates are located under :code:`/etc/ssl/certs/`.
-For example, when using :code:`mosquitto_sub`  or :code:`mosquitto_pub`, you just need to give the parameter :code:`--capath /etc/ssl/certs/`
+| For many linux-based systems, trusted certificates are located under :code:`/etc/ssl/certs/`.
+For example, when using :code:`mosquitto_sub`  or :code:`mosquitto_pub`, you just need to give the parameter :code:`--capath /etc/ssl/certs/`.
+| Certificate directories on other distributions might be :code:`/usr/local/share/certs`, :code:`/etc/pki/tls/certs`, :code:`/etc/openssl/certs`

 MQTT over secure websockets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~